17 November 2022 – Nominations open

 - Please summarize, in no more than 200 words, what is unique or special about this entry, and why you believe it should be considered for a Global Water Award.
 Supplementary material (photos, pdfs, maps etc.) can be sent directly to firstname.lastname@example.org

-The Global Water Awards shortlisting process is the procedure by which the pool of nominations submitted in the open nomination phase are examined by a panel of independent experts, who shortlist the entries and compile them into award categories.
-Shortlisting begins on 1 February 2017 after nominations have closed.
-The shortlist is announced in the February 2017 issue of Global Water Intelligence Magazine and online.
+The Global Water Awards shortlisting process is the procedure by which the pool of nominations submitted in the open nomination phase are examined by a panel of independent experts who shortlist the entries and compile them into award categories.
+Shortlisting begins after nominations have closed.
+The shortlist is announced in Global Water Intelligence Magazine and online.
 The panel of experts is not commercially linked to, or associated with any of the companies or projects nominated, or to the award hosts or sponsors.

 Terms and Conditions